YannMjl/angular-nativeScript-app/README.md

 # angular-nativeScript-app
-Mobile app for both Android and iOS build with angular CLI and nativeScript
+This is milti-platform Mobile app for both Android and iOS build with angular CLI and nativeScript

 ## Author